CptConstantine/RoleByPost/README.md

 - **Entity Relationship System**
   - Create complex relationships between characters, NPCs, and other entities
   - Hierarchical entity management for companions, minions, and hirelings
+  - Support for ownership and control of companions (and speak as them through the narration system)

 - **Scene Management**
   - Create and manage multiple scenes and keep track of NPCs and notes